Javorová dolina is an elongated valley in the north-eastern part of the High Tatras1 mountain range in Slovakia.

 Turning back was not really an option, so I had no other choice than to put my crampons on, fetch the ice axe and climb down in “free solo” style the first hundred-odd meters.

-After this I was was able to push forward more quickly for the slope flattened out a little, but I needed one and a half hours to complete the distance between Sedlo sedielko and the Téryho chata (what usually takes less than half the time).
+After this I was was able to push forward more quickly for the slope flattened out a little, but I needed one and a half hours to cover the distance between Sedlo sedielko and the Téryho chata (what usually takes less than half the time).

 2 a tarn is a mountain lake formed in a so-called cirque; hence every tarn is a mountain lake, but not every mountain lake a tarn; for example, Štrbské pleso is not a tarn (it is a glacial lake) but Veľké Hincovo pleso is a tarn (even the largest in Slovakia)